Tom Kapitany: Books

 In 2002, Tom Kapitany was interviewed for his professional advice regarding the international fossil market.
 In the book The Dinosaur Dealers Kapitany gave insight into the market of rare fossils such as dinosaur footprint specimens.
 Kapitany was also asked into the possible whereabouts of stolen fossils; such as the late 1996 unrecovered stolen dinosaur footprints from Broome.
 In 2013 Tom Kapitany purchased a small piece of the Chelyabinsk meteorite roughly the size of an Australian 20 cent coin.

 Tom Kapitany was noted for his significance in bringing heteromorph fossil specimens of Blackdown formation in Queensland to international recognition in the geological catalog Heteromorph by Wolfgang Grulke.

 Scientific reports

-Tom Kapitany was co-author of a 2019 scientific report on tree ring phototropism and its implications for the rotation of the North China Block.
+Tom Kapitany was co-author of the 2019 scientific report on tree ring phototropism and its implications for the rotation of the North China Block.

 Was co-author of the 2019 scientific paper titled "Modelling U-Pb discordance in the Acasta Gneiss: Implications for fluid–rock interaction in Earth's oldest dated crust".

+Was co-author of the 2023 scientific paper on Dinosaur trackways from the Upper Cretaceous Nichkesai Formation near Mayluu Suu City, Southern Tien Shan Mountains, north-western Kyrgyzstan.

+Was co-author of the 2025 scientific paper on Allanite U-Th-Pb geochronology by laser ablation inductively coupled plasma mass spectrometry: Evaluation and development of reference materials with low common Pb.

+Was co-author of the 2024 scientific paper titled "The crinoid Jimbacrinus bostocki from the Lower Permian Cundlego Formation near Gascoyne Junction, Western Australia."

+Was co-author of the 2025 scientific paper titled " First report of a nearly complete comatulid crinoid (Comatulida, Echinodermata) from the Cretaceous of Australia."

+Legal issues

+Around 2005, the Australian Federal Police raided Kapitany's collection located near Melbourne seizing over 600 kg of Chinese and Argentinian fossils, which were later repatriated to their home countries.
+In 2006, Kapitany was fined $US20,000 and sentenced to a year on probation after pleading guilty to illegally smuggling fossil dinosaur eggs from China to the US.
+Kapitany had been reportedly smuggling dinosaur eggs out of China since 1999 by mislabelling them as minerals, according to prosecutors.